zuozhenggh/learning-library/data-management-library/goldengate/veridata-install-connections/ggv-repair-data/ggv-repair-data.md

     * Lab: Environment Setup
     * Lab: Initialize Environment
 * The following are required to complete this lab:
-    * Oracle GoldenGate Veridata installed
+    * Source and Target connections are created as described in **Lab: Create Datasource Connections**.
-    * Groups and Compare Pairs have been created as described in Lab 3
+    * Groups and Compare Pairs are configured as described in **Lab: Create Groups and Compare Pairs**.
-    * Jobs have been created and executed as described in Lab 3
+    * Jobs are created and executed as described in **Lab: Create and Execute Jobs**.

 ## **STEP 1:** Repair Out-of-Sync Jobs
   To repair out-of-sync jobs: